-The event, “St Augustine Colonial Night Watch”, is held the first weekend in December.
-Check our calendar for specific dates.
+The event, “St Augustine Colonial Night Watch”, will be held December 4th. .
 Night Watch activities are scheduled in various locations in the City of St. Augustine.
-Limited period camping will be available on a first come first serve basis in the Colonial Quarter, Arrivas Yard and in the Riberia Yard (Dutch Colony) on St. George Street.
+Limited period camping will be available on a first come first serve basis in the Colonial Quarter and the Arrivas Yard on St. George Street.
 Set-up will start on Thursday evening after 5 pm and on Friday at 8 am.
-The Enemy at the Gates program will occur Friday at 6:00 pm.
-Saturday events will center on the Castillo de San Marcos and continue through the completion of the torchlight parade that evening.
 We require that you help us maintain authenticity throughout the event.
 (THERE WILL BE NO ACTIVITIES ON THE CASTILLO GROUNDS IN 2021)

 Here you will find your registration forms for the event.
 If you are planning to participate, please fill out the forms completely and return them to The Saint Augustine Garrison promptly.
 Forms must be received by November 15th to guarantee participation.
 Upon arrival at the Colonial Quarter, please check-in at registration at the Colonial Quarter before setting up camp.

 Saint Augustine Spanish Garrison